Karamoja Tourism Academy

 In a collaboration between Kara-Tunga – a tour operator that is specialized in Karamoja – and EyeOpenerWorks, a consultancy firm specialized in active learning – tourism and hospitality courses are developed to bridge the gap.
 Courses are been rolled out for tour guides and hotel staff.

-In 2018-2019 the strategy of the Karamoja Tourism Academy will be developed in cooperation with EyeOpenerWorks and involving national (Uganda) and regional (Karamoja) stakeholders.
-The research is funded by the Netherlands Enterprise Agency.
+In 2018-2019 the strategy of the Karamoja Tourism Academy was be developed in cooperation with EyeOpenerWorks and involving national (Uganda) and regional (Karamoja) stakeholders.
+The research was funded by the Netherlands Enterprise Agency.

 Kara-Tunga, Karamoja Tours believes that learning a skill like tour guiding should be as participatory and interactive as possible.
 To safeguard these element in the process of capacity building Kara-Tunga has engaged with EyeOpenerWorks, a Kampala based agency specialized in developing and implementing trainings geared at active and practical learning.

-Kara-Tunga and EyeOpenerWorks work together with experts from relevant actors like Uganda Wildlife Authority, Uganda Safari Guides Association to 1) develop a basic training package tour guides and hospitality staff in Karamoja, and 2) facilitate this training for Karamojong youth.
+Karamoja Tourism Academy works together with government certification body Directorate of Industrial Training and other respected organisations like Uganda Wildlife Authority and Uganda Safari Guides Association to 1) develop a basic training package tour guides and hospitality staff in Karamoja, and 2) facilitate this training for Karamojong youth.